kylantis/fusion-ui/src/components/README.md

 - Test your components on the server: You may be tempted to focus more on the browser rendering of our components when testing, and this ignore the server rendered version - but this is strongly discouraged.
 Ideally, you want to ensure that your DOM manipulation code (specifically query selectors) works exactly the same way irrespective of where it is rendered.

-- Make your helpers async: When using template helpers that perform long-running tasks (relatively speaking), it's best to make these functions async, so that they don't drastically increase the initial rendering time of your component
+- Make your helper invocations async: When using template helpers that perform long-running tasks (relatively speaking), it's best to make these invocations async, so that they don't drastically increase the initial rendering time of your component.
+For mustache statements and custom blocks, add the hash async=true

+- Subclass existing components where necessary: Even though each component has it's own template file that is not shared, components can extend a component class inorder to inherit methods and events

 - Learn by looking at the built-in components: This framework comes pre-loaded with an exhaustive list of components that you can use out of the box and also learn from.